 The term EFT Tapping refers to the Emotional Freedom Techniques (EFT).
-EFT is a tool that was developed by Gary Craig to help people overcome the unresolved emotions from the past that have a negative impact on our current lives.
+EFT is a body-mind energetic clearing technique that was developed by Gary Craig to help people overcome unresolved emotions that are stored in our energy system and thus creating negative impacts in our current lives.

-EFT belongs to a category of interventions that are known as energy psychology (EP), and while EP is evidence-supported by over 100 research studies, it is not yet an evidence-based method, so it is still considered experimental.
-That being said, the Association of Comprehensive Energy Psychology (ACEP) has successfully campaigned to have EFT (and other EP methods) accepted as continuing education for members of the American Psychological Association and other professional organizations.
-Due to this, EFT is often used by licensed mental health professionals in dealing with severe trauma or other diagnosable mental health conditions and has been proven to be highly effective for PTSD, depression, anxiety disorders, food cravings and addictive behaviour and pain.
+EFT belongs to a category of interventions that are known as energy psychology (EP), and is considered to be an evidence-based method supported by over 275 peer-reviewed publications.
+The Association of Comprehensive Energy Psychology (ACEP-my certifying body) has successfully campaigned to have EFT (and other EP methods) accepted as continuing education for members of the American Psychological Association and other professional organizations.
+EFT is often used by licensed mental health professionals in dealing with severe trauma or other diagnosable mental health conditions and has been proven to be highly effective for PTSD, depression, anxiety disorders, food cravings and addictive behaviour and pain.
 To see the impressive collection of scientific evidence supporting the use and application of EFT and other energy psychology tools check out this page on the ACEP website.

-In the twenty years since EFT’s inception in the late 1990’s, it has evolved and been refined by Gary Craig and his daughter Tina Craig and has become a very effective tool that can be used both as a self-help method and also as an intervention for professional coaches and therapists.
+Since EFT’s inception in the late 1990’s, it has evolved and been refined by Gary Craig and his daughter Tina Craig and has become a very effective tool that can be used both as a self-help method and also as an intervention for professional coaches and therapists.

 For those of us that aren’t suffering from serious disorders of thought or mental health conditions, EFT is an extremely safe and effective tool to quickly and permanently dissipate negative emotional reactions to events from our past.
-Gold Standard EFT, as taught by Gary and Tina Craig is built on the premise that unresolved emotional issues from our past have a negative impact on our current life as well as our health.
+Gold Standard EFT is based on the premise that unresolved emotional issues from our past have a negative impact on our current life as well as our health.
 When we release old hurts, angers, losses or false beliefs about ourselves and others, the quality of our life and our health, improves substantially.

 BUT HOW DOES IT WORK?

-That’s a great question and at this point we don’t have really definitive answers.
-There is some really interesting neuroscientific theories about how EFT and other EP interventions work, but I’m no neuroscientist so I don’t do it any justice when I try to explain it, but here’s what I can gather with my non-scientist brain.
+That’s a great question and at this point, we don’t have really definitive answers.
+There are some really interesting neuroscientific theories about how EFT and other EP interventions work, scroll down to watch the videos of Bob Schwartz and Michael DeMolina, two licensed therapists from ACEP discuss three of those theories below.

-For a great discussion on the neuroscience of EFT between two people that actually know what they’re talking about check out this great video!
+For a great discussion on the neuroscience of EFT between two people that understand neuroscience and psychology check out this great video series from ACEP!

-There are a variety of ways to learn EFT.
-If you’re looking to get your feet wet, I suggest beginning with the FREE EFT tutorial at EmoFree.com co-written by Gary and Tina Craig.
-While the basics of EFT are easy to learn and apply to oneself, getting to the deep roots of our unresolved emotional problems is best undertaken with someone that has developed professional level skills.
-Those dealing with very severe trauma, serious disorders of thought and mental health diagnoses are most certainly safest working with a licensed mental health professional trained in EFT.
+While the basics of EFT are easy to learn and apply to oneself, getting to the deep roots of our unresolved emotional problems is best undertaken with someone that has developed skills at a professional level.
+Those dealing with very severe trauma such as PTSD, serious disorders of thought and mental health diagnoses are safest working with a licensed mental health professional trained in EFT.
 If you’re not sure if you need licensed professional help or not, feel free to contact me and I can help you sort that out and refer you to an appropriate practitioner if you need one.